Thomas Atkinson (Royal Navy officer): Service under Nelson

 In 1801, Atkinson joined Nelson's new flagship, HMS San Josef, and began an almost uninterrupted spell of service under the admiral.
 During the first Baltic campaign (1801), when Nelson transferred his flag to HMS St George, Atkinson went with him and was one of those who marked out the treacherous shoals around Copenhagen prior to the battle.
 This action gained him his first testimonial from Nelson who also became godfather to one of Atkinson's sons.

 HMS Victory and Trafalgar

 When war again broke out in 1803, Nelson wrote to Atkinson personally asking him to serve as master in HMS Victory.
 They served together until Nelson's death at the Battle of Trafalgar in 1805.
 At Nelson's funeral in 1806 Atkinson was present in the third barge.
 He was the only non-commissioned officer to be given that honour.
 Atkinson also accompanied the funeral car during the procession.
 A diagram was published in the London Gazette.

 Later service

 After Trafalgar, Atkinson served ashore in various naval dockyards, ending his career at Portsmouth as "first master attendant".
 He died in 1836 and was buried at St Andrew's churchyard in Farlington, Portsmouth, along with other members of his immediate family.

-Thomas Atkinson's obituary highlighted that "...the promotions and rewards he obtained were solely the result of his own perservering exertions".
+Thomas Atkinson's obituary highlighted that "...the promotions and rewards he obtained were solely the result of his own persevering exertions".